apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 redirecting HTTP requests and using reverse proxy.

 After you modify the :file:`remap.config` run the :option:`traffic_ctl config reload` to apply the changes.
+The current configuration is replaced with the new configuration only if there are no errors in the file.
+Any syntax error will prevent an update.
+Even if syntactically correct the file is considered valid only if it has at least :ts:cv:`proxy.config.url_remap.min_rules_required` rules in it.
+This defaults to 0, but can be set higher if it is desirable to prevent loading an empty or missing file.

 Format
 ======